abdikee/fejrul-islam/DATABASE_SETUP.md

-# HUMSJ Database Setup Guide
+# Fejrul Islam Database Setup Guide

-This guide will help you set up the PostgreSQL database for the HUMSJ Islamic Education Platform.
+This guide will help you set up the PostgreSQL database for the Fejrul Islam Islamic Education Platform.

 ## Prerequisites